• Home

 “Never stop asking questions.
 This is a common mistake.
 Negative questions can dull the presentation and cause the audience to leave.
 Always answer questions before wrapping up.

-Finding a less well-known quote is the key to choosing a powerful closing sentence for your presentation.
+Finding a less well-known quote is the key to choosing a powerful what to say to end a presentation.
 Your audience will only listen to a famous quote if it sounds varied.
 To ensure your audience is always up to date, you might consider searching for quotes from modern celebrities.
 Make sure you choose a quote relevant to your presentation theme and that resonates with your audience.

 Make them smile